 - Multiprocess Firefox and the SDK

-- How to check whether your add-on is compatible with multiprocess Firefox, and fix it if it isn't.
+- How to check whether your add-on is compatible with multiprocess Firefox or not and fix it accordingly.

 - Low-Level APIs